 (6) be made available for inspection upon the request of the commissioner.

-(a) An owner or operator of a temporary body art establishment shall submit an application for a temporary events permit to the commissioner at least 14 days before the start of the event.
+(a) An applicant for a permit to hold a temporary body art event shall submit an application to the commissioner.
+The application must be received at least 14 days before the start of the event.
 The application must include the specific days and hours of operation.
-The owner or operator shall comply with the requirements of this chapter.
+An applicant issued a temporary event permit shall comply with the requirements of this chapter.

-(b) Applications received less than 14 days prior to the start of the event may be processed if the commissioner determines it is possible to conduct the required inspection.
+(b) Applications received less than 14 days prior to the start of the event may be processed if the commissioner determines it is possible to conduct all required work, including an inspection.

-(c) The temporary events permit must be prominently displayed in a public area at the location.
+(c) The temporary event permit must be prominently displayed in a public area at the location.